DLiNa/dlina.github.io/_posts/2015-06-25-200-Years-of-Literary-Network-Data.md

 This is just to test if the TSV/CSV engine works (to be deleted when finished):

-{% include blog-linechart.html id="15" tsv="blogpost-genre-fig01.tsv" tension="1" %}
+{% include blog-linepoints.html id="15" tsv="blogpost-genre-fig01.tsv" tension="1" yLabel="something strange" %}